igorprado/react-notification-system/README.md

 ## Styles

 This component was made to work as plug and play.
-For that, a handcrafted style was added to it.
-But you are able to override/add more styles to the component.
+For that, a handcrafted style was added to it and is used as inline CSS.

+You can change this style by overriding the default inline styles or disable all inline styles and use your own styles.

+### Overriding

 For this, use the `style` prop to pass an object with your styles.
 Your object must be something like this: